-NOTE: Students with a concentration in Disaster Preparedness and Emergency Management are strongly recommended to take PUBA 102, PUBA 460, PUBA 461, and/or PUBA 462, and MET 209, which meets UH West Oʻahu's General Education Requirement for Physical Science (DP).
+NOTE: Students with a concentration in Disaster Preparedness and Emergency Management are strongly recommended to take PUBA 102, PUBA 460, PUBA 461, and/or PUBA 462, and MET 209, which meets UH West O'ahu's General Education Requirement for Physical Science (DP).

-Students from Kapiʻolani Community College who transfer to UH West Oʻahu after completing the articulated A.S. in Mobile Intensive Care Technician (MICT) may be waived from certain requirements for the BAPA with a concentration in Disaster Preparedness and Emergency Management or Health Care Administration.
+Students from Kapi'olani Community College who transfer to UH West O'ahu after completing the articulated A.S. in Mobile Intensive Care Technician (MICT) may be waived from certain requirements for the BAPA with a concentration in Disaster Preparedness and Emergency Management or Health Care Administration.
 Students who transfer under this agreement should consult a Faculty Advisor or a College Success Advisor in Student Affairs prior to beginning their program.

-The Disaster Preparedness and Emergency Management concentration is also available to neighbor island students via distance delivery.
+The Disaster Preparedness and Emergency Management concentration is also available via distance delivery.